 - How long it will take to complete your video project?

 - How you plan to make the most of your video content (through advertising, repurposing content, on your website, social media, etc.)

 2. Demonstrate Clear Use Cases

 Let’s focus on that last point from above for a second.
-As we’ve written about before, video is projected to make up more than 80 percent of internet traffic by 2021.
 There is no shortage of data that indicates video is a growing trend.
 It’s a good idea to bring these numbers to your C-suite — but that’s not enough.
 In order to successfully persuade upper management to fully invest, you have to show why video is right for your company.

 Look back at past projects: If your team has tried using video before, that’s a great place to start — especially if you have numbers that can show clear engagement or ROI.
 If not, you may want to try a pilot program to see if you can demonstrate success.

 Check out your competitors: If you’ve never used video before, it may be worth checking out how your competitors are using it, so you can show clear examples from other leaders in your field.